isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

   :align: center

-And we get model weights, this is where the intersting stuff is.
+Let's take a look at the model weights -- this is where the interesting stuff is:

 .. code-block:: sql